 To qualify for the credit, the property owner must be a resident of Iowa and occupy the property on July 1 and for at least six months of every year.
-New applications for homestead tax credit are to be filed with the Assessor on or before July 1 of the year the credit is first claimed.
-Once a person qualifies, the credit continues until the property is sold or until the owner no longer qualifies.
-This credit reduces the value on which taxes are calculated by a maximum of $4,850.Download: Application Form
+To qualify for the exemption, the property owner must be 65 years old or older on January 1 of the year they are applying for.
+New applications for homestead tax credit and exemption are to be filed with the Assessor on or before July 1 of the year the credit is first claimed.
+Once a person qualifies, the credit and/or exemption continues until the property is sold or until the owner no longer qualifies.

 Iowa Code: Chapter 425

 Qualification is determined based on residency, type of discharge and time served.
 Military veterans including Iowa National Guard and United States Reservists may qualify.
 Contact the County Assessors' Office for additional information.
 Applications must be made with the Assessor on or before July 1 of the year the exemption is first claimed.
 The exemption remains in effect until the property owner is no longer eligible.Download: Application Form